Nemoumbra/CompilationTheory/README.md

 Everything is located inside the main function.
 It's possible to declare variables, make assignments, if-else statements and call the void "print" function, which accepts only one numerical argument.

 Else clauses can't be omitted.
-Variable declarations can't be located inside conditional clauses.

 Note: in the interpreter mode the program intitializes variables with a default value of 0